xanimal37/EventTrackerProject/README.md

 ## Lessons Learned
 - start with simple db, classes and methods and build
 - RESTART SPRING BOOT AFTER CHANGES
-- a column called "date_and_time" will cause problems with Spring Data when attempting to name method findByAnimalIDAndDateAndTime()... renamed to "whenFed"
+- a field called "somethingANDsomething" will cause problems with Spring Data when attempting to name method findByAnimalIDAndDateAndTime()... renamed to "whenFed"
 - postman will do random variables with ${}
-- use @DateTimeFormat with pattern
+- use @PathVariable(value=...) @DateTimeFormat with pattern
 - can use date for range query

 ## Things to Improve
 - add enclosure and track cleaning/maintenance
 - add medical care tracking table
+- more updates
+- fill out database
+- work on some more complicated queries
 - front end...